HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   ensuring good coverage in even the remotest area in the island;
 - Transportation were also improved and subsidized, with free public transit trial started on the whole island;
+- A new smart government services app (`OCR`) were launched (backed by OCMI), handling all sorts of internal affairs- from taxes to pensions- with a personalized approach where most forms were already filled out for the users based on what the central gov knows about them.
+  (No, this personalization cannot be opted-out.)
+  It also offers one-to-one consultations with government officials which explains the gov and <span style="color:Beige">Serena</span>'s position and motivation to the citizens, and listens to and answers their concerns.
+  Though the waitlist for the consultations is a bit long in the beginning, it quickly improved in the next few months.[^Historio-RdO-Serena-kmt5]
 - Hospitals received more funding to keep them well staffed and maintained, allowing them to handle the surge of patients from the recent increases in accident rates;
 - Even mental healthcare was given the attention it deserves, combating the worrying trend of internet burnout epidemic.),

+[^Historio-RdO-Serena-kmt5]: It's also rumored that the consultants from the app is AI-generated in real time, which is almost certainly nonsense given the global stagnation of AI development at the time.
+  Probably why those rumors come to be in the first place.

 but surely people, being people, would anger and rebel on the change of everything they know